The Best Totally Creamy Leftover Turkey Curry

 - You can make huge batches of this curry for storing in the freezer for cold January nights.

-- Peeling the tomatoes – this sounds fiddly but it’s really easy and if you don’t like bits of tomato skin getting stuck in your teeth then it’s worth the extra step.
+Tomatoes - Peeling the tomatoes for your curry sounds a bit fiddly but itโs really easy and if you donโt like bits of tomato skin getting stuck in your teeth then itโs worth the extra step.

 Cut a small cross at the base of each tomato and submerge in just boiled water for 5 minutes.
 The small cut naturally elongates in the heat and creates a split down the sides of the tomato peel.
 Remove the tomatoes with a slotted spoon.
 Leave until cool enough to handle and the skins should peel off pretty easily.

-So obviously here you’ll leave out the turkey.
+So obviously here youโll leave out the turkey.
 Replace it with any pre-roasted vegetables you have to hand.
 Butternut squash, pumpkin, cauliflower or carrots would be so delicious here.
-Switch out the double cream for more coconut milk too.
+Switch out the double cream for a plant-based double cream alternative too.

 Absolutely.
 We make huge batches of this curry and freeze in portions for enjoying on wintery January nights.
 In fact this past summer I discovered a forgotten Tupperware of Leftover Turkey Curry in the freezer and was utterly delighted with my unseasonal treasure.